MichaelCurrin/code-cookbook/recipes/python/logging/log_rotation.md

 midnight
 ```

-if when is "s" and interval is 3 then it rotates every 3 seconds
+If `when` is "s" and interval is 3 then it rotates every 3 seconds

-if when is "midnight" then interval of 1 rotates once a day.
+If `when` is "midnight" then interval of 1 rotates once a day.

 ```python